Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/user-interface.md

 UIManagers manage the lifetimes of [UIViews](#uiviews) within a scene.
 This includes things like creating, showing, and hiding screens when needed.

 `UIManager.cs` defines what is common across all UIManagers, regardless of game.
 This includes things like referencing a [UIDocument](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/UIElements.UIDocument.html) or maintaining a data structure that contains all the UIViews its managing.

+`PersistentUIManager.cs` defines UIManager behaviour unique to the Persistent scene, like showing the Fader screen for fade-from or fade-to transitions.
+This component can be found attached to the UIManager GameObject in the Persistent scene.

 `BootUIManager.cs` defines UIManager behaviour unique to the Boot scene, like showing the Splash screen by default.
 This component can be found attached to the UIManager GameObject in the Boot scene.